Skip to Site Header Skip to Main Content Skip to Footer

 Blue Noise

-Brown/red Noise
+Brown/Red Noise

 Red noise, also referred to as brown noise, becomes 6 decibels quieter with each higher octave.
 This results in a low-pitched sound that is even deeper than pink noise.
 It is similar to the sound of a steady rainfall or a shower.
-Some sleep apps provide brown noise as an option for those who prefer a deeper sound than pink noise.

 Gray Noise